Perspective Family Eyecare

 Optometry located in Crown Heights & Park Slope, Brooklyn, NY

 Many vision issues develop due to abnormalities in the shape of your eye.
 Orthokeratology (ortho-k) is a nonsurgical treatment that can improve the shape of your eye and your vision.
-Benjamin Arthur, OD, offers ortho-k therapy as a nonsurgical treatment option for better vision at his practice, Perspective Family Eyecare in Crown Heights, Brooklyn, New York.
+Benjamin Arthur, OD, offers ortho-k therapy as a nonsurgical treatment option for better vision at his practice, Perspective Family Eyecare in Crown Heights, Brooklyn, and Flatbush, Brooklyn, New York.
 To learn more about ortho-k and how it may help your vision, call the office or book an appointment online today.

 Ortho-k is a therapeutic treatment that uses special contact lenses to temporarily reshape your eye to improve vision.
 During treatment, you wear special contact lenses at night while you sleep, which temporarily improves the shape of your eye during the day.

 Ortho-k works for the eye in a similar fashion as braces for the teeth.
 The special contact lens molds your cornea to make it more spherical, which improves vision.